 GASLAND Chef IH90BF 240V 36” Built-In Induction Cooktop – Best Budget Buy

 If you want to save money and have a safer kitchen, this might be the cooktop for you.
-It may be too powerful for some kitchens, but it’s valuable if you want the best features worth its value.

-- Maximum energy output of 7,400W.
+- Has a maximum energy output of 7,400W

 - Doesn’t come with a ground wire.